NippleOfAnApe/Dnipro-mirror-/diploma/draft.md

 "...engine code, depth of simulation, and profiling as some of the highly domain-specific requirements that contribute to the difficulty of writing video games.
 The author further breaks down engine code into mathematical and algorithmic knowledge and the wisdom to know how the algorithms will interact when coupled together."[7]

+[39]

+    You can't treat ease-of-use as a stand-alone concept.
+    It's no good if the tools are super easy to get started with, so you can start building a game, but they're super hard to finish the game with, because they impose workflow burdens or limited functionality.
+    (making tools easy to use has its consequences)

+    "Big game companies like EA or Activision don't make the tools investment, they don't do the sort of long term thinking we do and realize that we have to make game development processes as efficient as possible."

+     So many companies are now crippling their production process by building engines that are perfectly fine with tools that are not fine at all.
+     It's always the tools that kill people.
+     ...everybody should really make a conscientious decision to either fully invest in producing awesome tools for internal use, or not.
+      It's not only for the 3d editor used to build your levels, but it's your build system, and it's your programming language, it's your production pipeline, it's the DCC tools you use, all of that.

 Paradox's engine for strategy games like Hearts of Iron https://venturebeat.com/pc-gaming/the-engine-behind-paradox-development-studios-future-games :